SherG/cool-iron/blog/chatgpt-google-code-red.md

 ### What search intent?

-ChatGPT struggles to understand and satisfy _**search intent**_, a fulcrum that moves billions of dollars in commerce.
+ChatGPT isn't designed to understand or satisfy _**search intent**_, a fulcrum that moves billions of dollars in commerce.

 This Google search below for "<strong>lambskin bomber jackets</strong>" yields results with images, prices, and customer ratings.